danielamaci/bxc.github.io/docs/index.markdown

 feature_row:
   - image_path: /assets/images/python.png
     excerpt:
       BxC is fully implemented in Python.
 The relatively simple structure of the code makes it extremely user-friendly and easy to use.
-The Python-implementation also facilitates the post-processing of data, for which users can readily use their own routines.
+The Python implementation also facilitates the post-processing of data, for which users can readily use their own routines.
     title: Getting started
     url: /user_guide
     btn_label: User Guide